-The stated aim and purpose of Farm Consolidation Relief is to encourage the consolidation of farm holdings, to reduce fragmentation and improve the operation and viability of farms.
+The stated aim and purpose of Farm Consolidation Relief is to encourage the consolidation of farm holdings.
+This is done to reduce fragmentation and improve the operation and viability of farms.

-Certain sales and transfer or exchanges of land that are carried out for consolidation purposes may be entitled to stamp duty relief under Section 81(b) of the Stamp Duty Consolidation Act 1999.
+Certain sales and transfer or exchanges of land that are carried out for consolidation purposes may be entitled to stamp duty relief.
+This relief applies under Section 81(b) of the Stamp Duty Consolidation Act 1999.

 Full relief on Stamp Duty is available where parcels of land of equal value are exchanged and the qualifying criteria are met.
 Stamp Duty at a reduced rate of 1% (usually rate is 7.5%) is applied to sales and purchase of land which qualify under the Act.